torvalds/linux/Documentation/admin-guide/nfs/nfsroot.rst

 	.. note::
 		Previously it was possible to write a kernel directly to a floppy using dd, configure the boot device using rdev, and boot using the resulting floppy.
-Linux no longer supports this method of booting.
+GNU/Linux no longer supports this method of booting.

 - Booting from a cdrom using isolinux